 "The front surface of the lens element is coated with a protective fluorine compound that is water- and oil-repellant.
 The lens surface is easier to wipe clean and is less vulnerable to the damaging effects of dirt, dust, moisture, and fingerprints."
 [Tamron]

-This Tamron lens is compatible with many of the advanced mirrorless camera features including, Hybrid AF, Eye AF, Direct Manual Focus (DMF), and in-camera lens correction (shading, chromatic aberration, distortion).
+This Tamron lens is compatible with advanced mirrorless camera features, including Hybrid AF, Eye AF, Direct Manual Focus (DMF), and in-camera lens correction (shading, chromatic aberration, distortion).

 Especially from a comparative standpoint, the Tamron 28-75mm f/2.8 Di III VXD G2 Lens is compact and lightweight.

 |Canon RF 24-70mm F2.8 L IS USM Lens||31.8||(900)||3.5 x 4.9||(88.5 x 125.7)||82||2019|

 |Nikon Z 24-70mm f/2.8 S Lens||28.4||(805)||3.5 x 5.0||(89.0 x 126.0)||82||2019|